redhat-developer/service-endpoint-definition/README.md

 helm show values openshift-helm-charts/redhat-psql-sed > values.yaml
 ```

-4. Edit the local `values.yaml` file with the service information you gathered.
+4. Edit the local `values.yaml` file to override the default values with the service information you gathered.

 5. Deploy the PostgreSQL SED.
 For example, for the psql-sed Helm chart, run the following command: